onnela-lab/forest/forest/sycamore/README.md

 #### Installation

-'from forest import sycamore.functions as syc'
+`from forest import sycamore.functions as syc`